 How are we doing?

+In short, not well.
+Performance with fractions has been a weak point in U.S. education for decades and has not improved in recent years.
 In a recent national survey of 1,000 Algebra 1 teachers, most rated students’ knowledge of fractions as “poor” and rated fractions as the second greatest barrier to students mastering algebra (second only to word problems).2

 As an example, in 1978, less than one-fourth of a nationally representative sample of 20,000 8th graders could answer this question on the National Assessment of Educational Progress (NAEP): What number is 12/13 + 7/8 closest to?
 (Answer choices: 1, 2, 19, 21, I don’t know)?
 The most common answers were 19 and 21.
 Nearly 40 years later, the results had barely changed.3

 Stop the fractions struggle